Bounds for the chi-square approximation of Friedman's statistic by Stein's method: Elements of Stein's method

 where $h^{(0)}\equiv h$.
 Following on from Remark \ref{20remark}, \eqref{chisquarebound3} has a $1/p$ dependence on the degrees of freedom but comes at the price of a factor of 12 for $ \|h^{(k-1)}\|$ and 8 for $\|h^{(k-2)}\|$, giving an overall numerical factor of 20 which for small $p$ may lead to numerically larger bounds than \eqref{lukbound} would yield.

 With these bounds for the solution at our disposal, we could follow the conventional approach to Stein's method and bound the distance between the distribution of Friedman's statistic $F_r$ and its limiting $\chi_{(r-1)}^2$ distribution by bounding the left-hand side of (\ref{chieqn111}).
 Instead, however, we elect to follow \cite{gaunt chi square} and use the multivariate normal Stein equation in conjunction with the chi-square Stein equation.
 Indeed, there is powerful array of tools for proving approximation theorems using the multivariate normal Stein equation (see \cite{chatterjee 3, goldstein 2, goldstein1, meckes, reinert 1} for coupling techniques for multivariate normal approximation).
-In particular, we use the multivariate normal exchangeable pair coupling of \cite{reinert 1}.
+Let $\Sigma$ be non-negative definite.
+Then the $\mathrm{MVN}(\mathbf{0},\Sigma)$ Stein equation (see \cite{goldstein1}) is